MicrosoftDocs/EMDocs/contributor-guide/authoring-in-markdown.md

 Use the following guidelines when creating and including art files:
 - Do not share art files across documents.
 Copy the file you need and add it to the media folder for your specific topic.
 Sharing between files is discouraged because  it is easier to remove deprecated content and images which keeps the repo clean.

-- .png files are highly preferred over other formats.
+- Portable Network Graphic (.PNG) files are highly preferred over other formats.

 - Use red squares of the default width provided in Paint (5 px) to call attention to particular elements in screenshots.